-- a.
-It will execute the project in accordance with the approved program narrative contained in the project application or with the modifications similarly approved. - b.
-It will furnish the Secretary with such periodic reports as required pertaining to the planning project and planning work activities. - c.
-It will include in all published material prepared in connection with the planning project a notice that the material was prepared under a grant provided by the United States. - d.
-It will make such material available for examination by the public, and agrees that no material prepared with funds under this project shall be subject to copyright in the United States or any other country. - e.
-It will give the Secretary unrestricted authority to publish, disclose, distribute, and otherwise use any of the material prepared in connection with this grant. - f.
-It will grant the Secretary the right to disapprove the sponsor's employment of specific consultants and their subcontractors to do all or any part of this project as well as the right to disapprove the proposed the scope and cost of professional services. - g.
-It will grant the Secretary the right to disapprove the use of the sponsor's employees to do all or any part of the project. - h.
-It understands and agrees that the Secretary's approval of this project grant or the Secretary's approval of any planning material developed as part of this grant does not constitute or imply any assurance or commitment on the part of the Secretary to approve any pending or future application for a Federal airport grant.
+- A. It will execute the project in accordance with the approved program narrative contained in the project application or with the modifications similarly approved. - B. It will furnish the Secretary with such periodic reports as required pertaining to the planning project and planning work activities. - C. It will include in all published material prepared in connection with the planning project a notice that the material was prepared under a grant provided by the United States. - D. It will make such material available for examination by the public, and agrees that no material prepared with funds under this project shall be subject to copyright in the United States or any other country. - E. It will give the Secretary unrestricted authority to publish, disclose, distribute, and otherwise use any of the material prepared in connection with this grant. - F. It will give the Secretary unrestricted authority to publish, disclose, distribute, and otherwise use any of the material prepared in connection with this grant. - G. It will grant the Secretary the right to disapprove the use of the sponsor's employees to do all or any part of the project. - H. It understands and agrees that the Secretary's approval of this project grant or the Secretary's approval of any planning material developed as part of this grant does not constitute or imply any assurance or commitment on the part of the Secretary to approve any pending or future application for a Federal airport grant.